NegriAndrea/hebb/README.md

 ```

 ### Database Setup
-In addition to installing the Python package, you must download a reduced version of the Uchuu database.
-In order to keep the file size manageble the databse contains only the strictly necessary data; the halo positions have been binned on a 40 kpc gridsize and stored as `uint16` integer, the total size is 40 GB.

-To enable `hebb` to find the database you can set the environment variable in your `~/.bash_profile`
+In addition to installing the Python package, you must download a reduced version of the Uchuu database (~40 GB).
+To set the database path you can define the following environment variable in your `~/.bash_profile`
 ```
 # bash
-HEBB_DB_PATH=/path/to/database
+export HEBB_DB_PATH=/path/to/database
 ```
 where you have to change `/path/to/database` to the path of the downloaded database.

+NOTE: In order to keep the file size manageble the database contains only log10(M200), positions and merger tree IDs; the halo positions have been binned on a 40 ckpc gridsize and stored as `uint16` integer, which is precise enough for volumes that are usually way larger than 1 cMpc.

+## Usage
+The simplest way to use `hebb` is via command line, `hebb -h` returns the user manual: